pantherfoundation/oshiya/docs/FunctionalAbstract.md

 This documentation serves to provide insight into how an Oshiya node functions.
 The Oshiya codebase, and this supporting documentation, is publicly available to enable community-driven optimizations.

-Oshiya nodes are run by Panther Ecosystem Operaters known as cMiners &mdash; so called because Oshiya mines transactions to the Panther contract that underpins Panther's cross-protocol app layer. cMiners support the protocol by providing a decentralized transaction processing mechanism.
+Oshiya nodes are run by Panther Ecosystem Operaters known as zMiners &mdash; so called because Oshiya mines transactions to the Panther contract that underpins Panther's cross-protocol app layer. zMiners support the protocol by providing a decentralized transaction processing mechanism.

 ## Oshiya functional abstract